 - Child Prodigy: He is the youngest exorcist who has ever reached his Innocence's Critical Point.

 - Chronic Hero Syndrome: He wishes to save everyone humans and Akuma alike.
 If anyone is in danger while he's around, count on him to jump in and save them.

 - Circus Brat: Emphasis on the "brat" part, at least prior to his adoption.
-But then, his life at the circus before Mana was unpleasant.
+But then, his life at the circus wasn't exactly what you would call pleasant.

 - Creepy Cool Crosses: His Innocence and his Facial Markings.